 The lawyer provides advice, but it is up to the person being coached to make the decisions.
 Also, you will do most of the work, which greatly reduces legal fees.

-There are a lot of people that have just a few questions they need answered.
+There are a lot of people that have just a few questions they need to be answered.
 They want to ask general questions and they want to get to know how the divorce process works in their province.

 The person being coached gets to decide how much they spend on coaching.
-This is different to the person who hires a family lawyer to take care of the matter in the court.
+This is different from the person who hires a family lawyer to take care of the matter in the court.
 The lawyer should be able to provide an estimate.
 But it is only an educated guess.
 With coaching, you know that if you get two hours of coaching, it will only cost you $700.

-Feedback from people going through Divorce:
+Feedback from Ontario self-represented litigants going through Divorce:

 “She didn’t want alimony, we had a good agreement on support/ shared custody, and neither of us could afford a lawyer.
 She put us in debt before she sprang the news.
 Hoarded money, and so on.
 Then, everything went well in court until our child support agreement.